Repel

 The full review

 Delivering 30% DEET in a controlled wipe format, these towelettes earn a clear recommended, with the design offering precise application and no overspray, handy for travel and faces.
-Effectiveness is strong on roughly 5 to 6 hours of complete mosquito protection and 2 to 4 against ticks.
+Effectiveness is strong, with roughly 5 to 6 hours of complete mosquito protection and 4 to 6 hours against ticks.
 The familiar strengths carry it: definitive evidence behind DEET, clean skin safety, and 5 audited claims that all hold up (4 strong, 1 moderate).
 The manufacturer's "up to 10 hours" reflects reduced biting rather than bite-free time, so our shorter window is expected.
 As with the rest of the line, transparency is the soft spot because the inert ingredients go undisclosed, and wipes spread a touch less evenly than a spray.

 Scorecard